YashavikaSingh/rl_sequence_modeling_blog/index.md

 authors: ["Yashavika Singh", "Diksha Bagade"]
 ---

-# Transformers, take the Wheel!
+# Transformers take the Wheel
 ## Sequence Modeling in Offline RL

 *By Yashavika Singh and Diksha Bagade*